-Looking for the best things to do in Ayia Napa?
 Ayia Napa is one of the most popular areas to visit in Cyprus, especially for young Europeans looking to party in the Mediterranean.
 However, this area isn’t only good for drinking and dancing the night away.
-There are so many more things to do in Ayia Napa that don’t revolve around partying into the early hours.
+Many more things to do in Ayia Napa don’t revolve around partying into the early hours.

-The whole area on the eastern side of Cyprus has stunning beaches, crystal clear water, unique historical sites, and some of the best weather in all of Europe.
+The whole area on the island’s eastern side has some of the best beaches in Cyprus, crystal clear water, unique historical sites, and some of the best weather in all of Europe.

-After landing at Larnaca airport late at night we made for the southeastern coast of the island for the second time in our lives.
+After landing at Larnaca airport late at night, we made way for the island’s southeastern coast for the second time in our lives.
 We were wondering what to do in Ayia Napa, but the next morning we woke up to the sunshine and incredibly blue water.
 What else could we want?

 This area is also said to be home to the Ayia Sea Monster (known locally as the Friendly Sea Monster).
 It’s supposedly not a harmful monster, and it’s said that the only things you’ll end up with if you cross paths with the creature are a feeling of awe and a very cool story.

-When the scenery is as beautiful as it is in Cyprus, it’s sometimes hard to pull yourself away from being outdoors.
-But in this instance, it’s worth it; the Thalassa Museum is a great choice from things to do in Ayia Napa to get a little cover from the sun.
-This gem is a perfect place to soak up a little local history and culture, and check out various fascinating artifacts relating to the region.
+When the scenery is as beautiful as in Cyprus, it’s sometimes hard to pull yourself away from being outdoors.
+But in this instance, it’s worth it; the Thalassa Museum is a great choice of things to do in Ayia Napa to get a little cover from the sun.
+This gem is a perfect place to soak up a little local history and culture and check out various fascinating artifacts relating to the region.

-Among the sea-related exhibits, which include a wide array of taxidermy fish and other ocean creatures, its most attractive feature is the fully reconstructed shipwreck that was found off a nearby coast.
-There are varying levels of glass walkways and stairs to give visitors the chance to view the fascinating wreck from every angle.
+Among the sea-related exhibits, which include a wide array of taxidermy fish and other ocean creatures, its most attractive feature is the fully reconstructed shipwreck found off a nearby coast.
+There are varying levels of glass walkways and stairs to allow visitors to view the fascinating wreck from every angle.

 The museum is open year-round (but closed on Sundays during the winter season) with entrance fees for adults & students.